dmxt/dmxt-blog/content/blog/windows-manager-for-mac/index.md

 They have so many cool functions you can find what is useful to be more productive.

-If you want gaps between windows, there's a function for it too.
+If you want gaps between windows, there's a function for it too, and there's many other functions you may find it useful for your workflow.

-Hookshot is by far the most powerful windows manager I've ever used, I used many different windows manager on all systems.
-Hookshot is #1 in miy opinion.

 ---